 The company has one class of equity shares having a par value of Rs.10 per share.
 Each shareholder is eligible for one vote per share held.
 The dividend, if any, proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting, except in case of interim dividend.
-In the event of liquidation, the equity shareholders are eligible to receive the remaining assets of the Company, in proportion to their shareholding.
+In the event of liquidation, the equity shareholders are eligible to receive the remaining assets of the Company after distribution of all prefrential amounts, in proportion to their shareholding.